Getting Started with Azure Rights Management

 Applies To: Azure Rights Management, Office 365

-This section contains information for IT administrators and consultants, to help them learn more about Azure Rights Management (Azure RMS) and how it can help to protect information in your organization.
+This section contains information for IT administrators and consultants, to help them learn more about Microsoft Azure Rights Management (also known as Azure RMS) and how it can help to protect information in your organization.

 When you’re ready to start deploying Azure RMS, see Azure Rights Management Deployment Roadmap for deployment steps and links for how-to instructions.